What is Stealthing?

 Victims of stealthing are subject to several sexual health risks and other serious consequences as a result of this non-consensual act.

-“Stealthing breaks down trust in the relationship,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“Stealthing breaks down trust in the relationship,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “Especially when a partner addresses it or shares feelings about the experience the other partner is dismissive, defensive, or gaslights their partner in their response.”